North Island St.Bernard Assn.Inc

 Following a resolution of the Committee, whenever the Common Seal is required to be affixed to any deed or other document it must be affixed, by either the President or Secretary and one (1) other member of the Committee thereby authorised to affix the Seal.
 The persons so affixing the Seal shall at the same time sign the document to which it is affixed.

-35.2 Any proposed alteration, addition, or amendment is to be given to all financial members not less than 14 days before the meeting
+42.2 Any proposed alteration, addition, or amendment is to be given to all financial members not less than 14 days before the meeting.

-36.2 Any resolution for the liquidation of the Association and the division of its surplus assets must be passed at an Annual or Special General Meeting to appoint a liquidator in accordance with the provisions of The Incorporated Societies Act 1908 and its subsequent amendments.
+43.2 Any resolution for the liquidation of the Association and the division of its surplus assets must be passed at an Annual or Special General Meeting to appoint a liquidator in accordance with the provisions of the Incorporated Societies Act 1908 and the Incorporated Societies Act 2022 and their subsequent amendments.
 This resolution must be confirmed at a subsequent general meeting of the Association called for that purpose and held not earlier than thirty (30) days after the date on which the resolution to be confirmed was passed.
 The resolution and the confirmation must be carried by a simple majority of the valid votes cast at the general meeting.
 If upon liquidation of the Association, after satisfaction of debts and liabilities, there remain any assets whatsoever, these must be passed over to NZKC.

 Signature ________________________